Visit Upper Geyser Basin in Yellowstone: Guide, Features, Tips, and Map

 Reasons to Visit Upper Geyser Basin in Yellowstone National Park

-Home to remarkable Old Faithful Geyser, the basin is the best place in Yellowstone to witness splashing geyser activity.
+Home to the remarkable Old Faithful Geyser, the basin is the best place in Yellowstone to witness splashing geyser activity.
 The famous landmark of the Upper Geyser Basin was discovered in 1870.
 Eventually, Old Faithful became known as the most popular geyser in America.

-Visit Upper Geyser Basin and Explore Countless Hydrothermal Features of Different Shapes and Sizes
+Explore Countless Hydrothermal Features of Different Shapes and Sizes

 The Old Faithful area entices the majority of the guests of the Upper Geyser Basin.
 The oblivious visitors wait for the famous eruption while exploring the nearby hydrothermal features.
 They are on their way to other sections of Yellowstone National Park before giving the basin a chance to show all of its wonders.